Hever to Ashurst walk

 11. Beech Green Lane to Ashurst Station (2¾ km)

-Continue eastwards across parkland and fields to Lodgefield Farm.
+• Cross the lane and follow a new right of way through parkland for 600m, heading north-east.
+After rejoining the original footpath continue eastwards across more parkland and fields to Lodgefield Farm.
 Cross a bridleway and follow the footpath down to the A264, turning right onto the main road.
 After passing under the railway turn right into the approach road to Ashurst station.

-3. Go through a metal side gate next to the fieldgate and briefly join the farm track.
+3. Go through this gate (with another footpath waymarker) and bear left, aiming to skirt a clump of trees surrounding a pond about 150m away.
+On reaching them bear right, aiming for a double metal fieldgate in the tree boundary ahead.
+Go through a metal side gate next to the fieldgate and briefly join a chalky farm track.
 Where it swings right keep ahead through a small metal gate into more parkland.
-Continue alongside a wood, with a prominent house (Highfields Park) away to the left.

-4. At the corner of the wood turn half-right to climb a slope.
-At the top go over a stile onto the continuation of the farm track.
-The right of way goes straight ahead across a field to its far left-hand corner, but you could also follow the track around the field edge to the same place (with increasingly fine views across the Medway valley from both routes).
+4. Keep ahead alongside a wood, with another large house (Highfields Park) away to the left.
+At the corner of the wood turn half-right to climb a slope.
+At the top go through a pair of small metal gates to come out onto the continuation of the farm track you encountered earlier, near the top of a large field.
+The right of way goes straight across the field to its far left-hand corner.

 12. Kent Water to Cowden Station (3 km)